Benjamin MooreCHECK PRICE

 Interior styling: Saltbox Collective

-In this blue kitchen by Saltbox Collective, white subway tile with dark grout peeks through the blue kitchen cabinets.
+In this blue kitchen by Saltbox Collective, white subway tile with dark grout peeks through the kitchen cabinets.
 This simple look is perfect against the dark blue cabinetry, which may look overwhelming against any other backsplash (especially since it is all closed shelving).

 ProHINT: Pay attention to the detail in the woodwork of the cabinetry and the kitchen island.
-This craftsmanship helps to highlight the blue kitchen cabinets and adds visual interest.
-Without it, the blue kitchen cabinets may look too dark and dull.
+This craftsmanship helps to highlight the kitchen cabinets and adds visual interest.
+Without it, the kitchen cabinets may look too dark and dull.

 2. Patterned Tile Floor